 “It’s just a big party,” another added, sensing my skepticism.
 Minutes later, they’d break out into a chorus of PCP anthem “Avante, Camarada.”
 Though a joke, the exchange captured Avante perfectly.

-From a distance, Avante! looks like any other festival, only larger.
-Ten stages shuffle through musical acts, theater and film screenings, debates, and more.
+From a distance, Avante looks like any other festival, only larger.
+Ten stages shuffle through musical acts, theater and film screenings, and debates.
 There are book tents, art and science exhibits, and play areas with kid-friendly activities like puppet workshops and concerts for babies.
-There’s enough food and drink to represent all the flavors of Portugal, as well as those from around the globe.
-And there are sports both for spectators and participants, from martial arts matches and roller hockey games to running and bike races and ballet, boxing, and zumba classes.
+There’s enough food and drink to represent all the flavors of Portugal, and there are sports for both spectators and participants, from martial arts matches to ballet, boxing, and Zumba classes.

 Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much as they do at Glastonbury and Coachella.

-Up close, however, Avante! announces its politics loudly.
-Rather than typical concert merch, booths here sell “Free Lula” pins in defense of the polarizing Brazilian political prisoner Luiz Inácio “Lula” de Silva and T-shirts emblazoned with Marxist icons.
+Up close, however, Avante announces its politics loudly.
+Rather than typical concert merch, booths here sell “Free Lula” pins in defense of Brazilian political prisoner Luiz Inácio “Lula” de Silva and t-shirts emblazoned with Marxist icons.
 Festivalgoers of all ages walk around with Che Guevara on their chests like kids in Nirvana tees at their first rock concerts.

-In heavily trafficked areas, such as the food pavilion seducing passersby with goodies like Porto-style bifana sandwiches and Alentejo wine, you’ll see literature pushing the party’s agenda and overhear panelists addressing topics ranging from child and parenting rights to social security and capitalism’s detriment to the environment.
+In heavily trafficked areas, like the food pavilion seducing passersby with Porto-style bifana sandwiches and Alentejan wine, you’ll see literature pushing the party’s agenda and overhear panelists addressing topics ranging from parenting rights and social security to capitalism’s detriment to the environment.

 This year, among other tributes, discussions reflected on Portugal’s political past in honor of the 45th anniversary of the Carnation Revolution.
-Speakers remembered events like the 1969 students’ rights protest in Coimbra and youth opposition to the Estado Novo regime in its dying days.
-Some who lived through it shared their stories.
+Speakers recounted events like the 1969 students’ rights protest in Coimbra, home to the country’s oldest university, and the youth opposition to the Estado Novo regime in its dying days.
+Some who lived through these events shared their stories.

 Celebrating past, present, and future

-Debate has always been central to Avante!, but in light of the revolutionary anniversary and Portugal’s then-upcoming October 6 general election, which saw Prime Minister António Costa secure a second term, this year’s discourse was particularly weighty.
+Debate is central to Avante.
+In light of Portugal’s revolutionary anniversary and the then-upcoming October 6 general election, which saw Prime Minister António Costa secure a second term, this year’s discourse was particularly weighty.